Quantum 4d Yang-Mills Theory and Time-Reversal Symmetric 5d Higher-Gauge Topological Field Theory: Introduction and Summary

 $\bullet$ \Sec{sec:SPT} --- We identify the 5d bordism invariants with the 't Hooft anomalies of 4d SU(N)$_{\theta=\pi}$ YM theory (where we focus on $\rN=2$), as a version of higher-anomaly matching.

 $\bullet$ \Sec{sec:SU2} --- We clarify and enumerate possible distinct classes of 4d SU(2)$_{\theta=\pi}$ YM theories.
-We take the condensed matter viewpoint, where we regard the SU(2)$_{\theta=\pi}$ YM theories as infrared theories emerging from ultraviolet bosonic systems, as opposed to fermionic systems.
-We thus dub the UV system as \emph{bosonic YM theories}.
+We take the condensed matter viewpoint, where we regard the SU(2)$_{\theta=\pi}$ YM theories as infrared theories emerging from {high-energy ultraviolet (UV) bosonic systems with a lattice cutoff}, as opposed to fermionic systems.
+We thus call the UV system as \emph{bosonic YM theories}.
 These bosonic YM theories still allow Wilson line operators as worldlines of particles being (1) either bosonic or fermionic in quantum statistics, (2) either Kramers doublet or Kramers singlet under the time-reversal symmetry.
 This supplements as a \emph{partial classification} of 4d SU(2)$_{\theta=\pi}$ bosonic YM theories.
-We apply the tools in \Ref{2017arXiv171111587GPW} to understand the relation between gauge bundle constraint and the properties of line/surface operators.
+We apply the tools in \Refe{2017arXiv171111587GPW} to understand the relation between gauge bundle constraint and the properties of line/surface operators.

 From \Sec{sec:SPT} and \Sec{sec:SU2}, we will see that there are at least four closely related 4d SU(2)$_{\theta=\pi}$ non-supersymmetric pure YM theories (which we nickname them as Four Siblings of 4d SU(2)$_{\theta=\pi}$ YM theories) with bosonic UV completions.
 Each of them carries \emph{either} a distinct 4d 't Hooft anomaly associated with a 5d higher-SPTs \emph{or} a distinct 4d counterterm.
 The distinct 5d higher-SPTs labeled by distinct the 5d bordism invariants are actually the physical analogs of the 5d (4+1D) one-form-center-symmetry-protected interacting topological superconductors in the condensed matter language.